arao3955/Hello_World/README.md

 Hi, my name is Anusha Rao.
 I am originally from San Jose, California.
 I am a student at the University of Iowa.
 I like to surf, draw, and hang out with my friends!
+I am currently a Master's student in the U2G program at the University of Iowa studying Business Analytics.